Jeremy Bentham: The Man Who Mummified Himself

 Despite this, Bentham’s presence endures at UCH, or at least, or at least part of his presence does.

-Seated regally in a vintage chair in the Student Centre of University College Hospital, the reformist’s skeletal form, clad in the very garments he once wore, has been stuffed with straw, preserving his essence.
+Seated regally in a vintage chair in the Student Centre of University College London, the reformist’s skeletal form, clad in the very garments he once wore, has been stuffed with straw, preserving his essence.
 His visage, however, has been replaced with an eerily lifelike wax replica that gazes hauntingly out from its glass case.

 Jeremy Bentham's Head